Impact Sound Insulation

 What is impact sound or impact improvement?

-Impacts on an object’s surface can set up vibrations within that object, when these vibrations are radiated to the air they produce sound waves.
-In the case of a building structure this can mean footfalls on the floor above can radiate sound into the room below.
+Impacts on an object’s surface can set up vibrations within that object and when these vibrations are radiated to the air, they produce sound waves.
+In the case of a building structure this can mean footfall on the floor above can radiate sound into the room below.
 Measuring the impact improvement of a floor covering will give a measure of how much less the impact will radiate as sound into the room below when a particular floor covering is used.
 We measure impact improvement in our large reverberation room.

 What is expected of you?

 Written descriptions of the samples must be provided prior to testing including mass per unit area and thickness of the sample (preferably prior to quotation); a test report cannot be provided without this information.
-Usually, you can send the sample to us and we will install it for testing when the large reverberation room is available for use.
+For Category I samples, you can usually send the sample to us and we will install it for testing when the large reverberation room is available for use.
 For Category II samples it is usually best for the company to install the sample.

 What do the results look like?